Abelian varieties not isogenous to Jacobians over global fields

-This paper concerns the following question: \emph{Given an algebraically closed field $k$ and $g\geq 4$, Does there exist an Abelian variety over $k$ of dimension $g$ which is not isogenous to the Jacobian of a stable curve?}.
-The history of the question, as far as we know, is that it was first asked by Nicholas Katz and Frans Oort in the setting of $k=\Qbar$, and then posed more generally by Ching-Li Chai and Oort in \cite{chaioortjacobian}.
-We mention that an observation of Poonen (unpublished, but credited by Chai and Oort) which helped clarify the situation, was to formulate the question more generally for an arbitrary subvariety of $\Ag$ in place of the Torelli locus.
+This paper concerns the following question: \emph{Given an algebraically closed field $F$ and $g\geq 4$, does there exist an abelian variety over $F$ of dimension $g$ which is not isogenous to the Jacobian of a stable curve?} The history of the question, as far as we know, is that it was first asked by Nicholas Katz and Frans Oort in the setting of $F=\Qbar$, and then posed more generally by Ching-Li Chai and Oort in \cite{chaioortjacobian}.
+We mention that an observation of Poonen (unpublished, but credited by Chai and Oort), which helped clarify the situation, was to formulate the question more generally for an arbitrary subvariety of $\Ag$ in place of the Torelli locus.
 Of course, one can also generalize from $\Ag$ to an arbitrary Shimura variety.

-In the case of $k=\Qbar$ the question has been answered in the affirmative: Chai-Oort\cite{chaioortjacobian} proved it conditional on the Andre-Oort conjecture for $\cA_g$, and then the second-named author made their proof unconditional \cite{jacobabvarjacob}.
-Since then the Andre-Oort conjecture itself has been proven \cite{jacobandreoort} in this case, removing the need for \cite{jacobabvarjacob}.
-Recently, Masser-Zannier \cite{masserzannier} proved a stronger result, producing Abelian varieties satisfying the condition which are defined over low-degree fields, and in fact showing that `most' such Abelian varieties satisfy the condition, in a precise sense.
+In the case of $F=\Qbar$ the question has been answered in the affirmative: Chai-Oort \cite{chaioortjacobian} proved it conditional on the Andr\'e-Oort conjecture for $\cA_g$, and then the second-named author made their proof unconditional \cite{jacobabvarjacob}.
+Since then the Andr\'e-Oort conjecture itself has been proved \cite{jacobandreoort} in this case, removing the need for \cite{jacobabvarjacob}.
+Recently, Masser-Zannier \cite{masserzannier} proved a stronger result, producing abelian varieties not isogenous to Jacobians which are defined over low-degree fields, and in fact showing that `most' such abelian varieties satisfy the condition, when ordered by height in a precise sense.

-We now turn our attention to the case of finite characteristic, about which much less is known.
-Over $\Fpbar$, the authors\cite{ananthjacob} have a previous work in which they make conjectures based on arithmetic statistics which suggests that the statement should not have affirmative answer for all $g\geq 4$.
-In fact, \cite{ananthjacob} suggests that if $D\subset \Ag$ is a generically ordinary divisor defined over $\Fpbar$ (with $g>1$), then every $x\in \Ag(\Fpbar)$ should be isogenous to some $y\in D(\Fpbar)$.
+We now turn our attention to the case of positive characteristic, about which much less is known.
+Based on arithmetic statistics, we have prior work \cite{ananthjacob} which suggests that the statement should not have affirmative answer for $g\geq 4$.\footnote{For $g\leq 9$, we expect every ordinary abelian variety over $\Fpbar$ to be isogenous to a Jacobian.} In fact, \cite{ananthjacob} suggests a more general result.
+We first make the following definition: \begin{defn} Let $X\subset \Ag$ denote a subvariety over a field $k$ of characteristic $p>0$.
+We say that $X$ is generically ordinary if every irreducible component of $X$ has non-empty intersection with the ordinary locus of $\Ag\times k$.